minimizing-relaxation-errors/LinTool/README.md

 # Instructions for running

 ## Ensure correct filepath setup
+In the semantic-relaxation repo, we have added functionality to generate timestamp files for some queues (2Dd_optimized, d-cbo, faaaq).

 There is a filepath dependency between semantic-relaxation repository and this one.
-The filepath for outputting timestamps (in sematic-relaxation > Include > relaxation_linearization_timestamp.c) should be set to the "timestamps" folder in this project.
+The filepath for outputting timestamp files (defined in sematic-relaxation > Include > relaxation_linearization_timestamp.c) should be set to the "timestamps" folder in this repo.

-In the semantic-relaxation repo, we have added functionality to generate timestamp files for some queues (2Dd_optimized, d-cbo, faaaq).

 ## Python package dependencies
 - numpy
 - matplotlib.pyplot
+- (and more)

 ## How to run
 ### Option 1: Run a single file and linearization method
-Run the linearizationTool.py script with input arguments ```<filename> <linearization method>```.
+Run the linearizationTool.py script with input arguments `<filename> <linearization method>`.

-Example (Windows): ```py linearizationTool.py dcbo-n16-d10-w8.csv start```
+Example (Windows): `py linearizationTool.py dcbo-n16-d10-w8.csv start`

 ### Option 2: Run in plot mode
 Configure which files, which linearization methods and which measurements should be used in the file linearizationTool.py.

 Run linearizationTool.py without input arguments.
-Example (Windows): ```py linearizationTool.py```.
+Example (Windows): `py linearizationTool.py`.

 # Code information

 ## Flow in linearizationTool.py
-Responsible calling linearization methods, as well as potential pre and post-processing of data required for the linearization method (see below).
+linearizationTool.py is responsible for calling linearization methods, as well as potential pre and post-processing of data required for the linearization method (see below).
+It assumes all files from which data is obtained exist in their respective folders (timestamps or ordering)

 ## Two types of linearization methods
 Linearization methods are either timestamp or order based.
 Hence they either
-- Expect a timestamp dict which contain value and start and end timestamps for enqueue and dequeue respectively.
-And output two dicts (puts, gets) which each contain values and decided timestamps for the operation.
+- Take as input: a timestamp dict which contain (operation) value as key and a tuple (start timestamp, end timestamp) as value, for enqueue and dequeue respectively.
+And output: two dicts as a tuple (puts, gets) which each contain (operation) values and decided timestamps for the operation.
-- Expect an ordering dict which contains value and a tuple (potential enqueue orders, potential dequeue orders).
-And output a dict which contain values and tuples (decided enqueue order, decided dequeue order).
+- Takes as input: an ordering dict which contains value and a tuple (potential enqueue orders, potential dequeue orders).
+And output: a dict which contain values and tuples (decided enqueue order, decided dequeue order).

+## Utility files and functions
+(To be written)

+# Preparing files
+To prepare files, the workflow is as follows: Either generate a .csv file from the semantic-relaxation repo, or use an existing .csv file to create a shorter version, using create_short_file.py in this repo.
+Then, if using a linearization method that requires an ordering format, use timeOrdering.py to create a .pkl file containing the order.
+Using the function un_pickle, you can extract the order as a dictionary.

+## Generate .csv file from semantic-relaxation repo
+Requires Linux or using WSL on Windows.

+Must use the [semantic-relaxation](https://github.com/minimizing-relaxation-errors/semantic-relaxation) repo which is under the same [Github organization](https://github.com/minimizing-relaxation-errors) as this repo.
+And when compiling, you must use our flag enable generating timestamps.

+Compile with our APPROX flag and VALIDATESIZE=0 per recommendation from supervisor:

+`VALIDATESIZE=0 make faaaq RELAXATION_ANALYSIS=APPROX`

+Where "faaaq" is the name of the data structure.
+We have implemented generating timestamps for faaaq, dcbo-faaaq, 2Dd-queue and 2Dd-queue_optimized.

+Run using the binary file of the compiled data structure:

+`./bin/faaaq -n 16 -d 1`

+-n is the flag for number of cores to use, and -d is the flag for number of milliseconds to run.
+See the [semantic-relaxation](https://github.com/minimizing-relaxation-errors/semantic-relaxation) repo README for more information on these flags.

+## Create shorter .csv file
+During development, smaller files have been necessary to test methods on.
+There is a utility function create_short_file() in create_short_file.py which removes all operations with dequeue value None (to enable sorting), then keeps the "length" first dequeues and their corresponding enqueues.

+Run script with inputs \<filename> and \<length>, where filename is an existing .csv file's filename and length is the number of values (and length of generated file).
+This generates a file that is placed in the timestamp folder, with a name different from but based on the inputted filename.

+Example (Windows): `py create_short_file.py faaaq-n15-d10.csv 300`

+## Create potential orders (pickling 🥒)
+Configure which files are to be pickled by writing the filenames in timeOrdering.py (in the list "files").

+Then run the ordering script.
+Example Windows: `py timeOrdering.py`

+This creates a file "filename.pkl" in orders folder.

+### Unpickle

+There is a function un_pickle (currently in timestamp.py, but will be moved).
+This function takes a filename and assumes there is a .pkl file with this name.
+It then extracts the data (potential orders) and outputs it as a dictionary of the form: { operation_value : ([potential enq orders], [potential deq orders]) }.

+The un_pickle function is called from linearizationTool before calling a linearization method that expects orders as input.

-# Code information
+# Linearization methods
+## Idas very good linearization method
+(To be written)

-## Pikle
+## Linear programming
-un_pickle is in timestamp.py
+Scales badly :D
+Requires ordering.
+(To be written)

-# Ideas for algorithm development
+# Ideas for algorithm development (TODO)
 some sort of sliding window solution looking at about 10-15 values and then sliding the window about half of the width. aligning the values in the window as good as possible (map reduce?) sorting by some good value (try 25)